 This blog is about author Melissa Wray and her journey into publication.
-It also includes some writing tips and useful links.
+It also includes some book reviews, writing tips and useful links.

-Melissa hopes there is enough time in her life to write all the stories she wants to write, read all the books she wants to read and enjoy all the adventures she wants have.
+Melissa hopes there is enough time in her life to write all the stories she wants to write, read all the books she wants to read and enjoy all the adventures she wants to have.
 All lists are long!

 Today we welcome the lovely and talented C. Lee McKenzie!
 She is going to share with us some of her experiences and insights into the writing world.